EvilLord666/DbTools/README.md

 # DbTool
 # 1 Overview
 A small almost cross-database tool (supports SqlServer, MySql, Postgres and SqLite) for working with databases:

     - Create

     - Drop

     - Execute scrips as non query

+    - Execute data reader for reading data from db

+    - Execute multiple sql scripts via one method

-    - Execute data reader for reading data from db Primary aim of this tool is to prepare unit test infrastructure for help test enterprise application: create database and structure plus data insert
+Primary aim of this tool is to prepare unit test infrastructure for help test enterprise application: create database and structure with data insert and any custom settings

 # 2 Example of usage
 All classes are public therefore all of them could be used separately, but the main class is IDbManager, example of usage could be found